Jonathan Jiménez (footballer, born 2001)

-Jonathan Jiménez Vargas (born 25 April 2001) is a Mexican footballer who plays as a right winger for Hartford Athletic in the USL Championship.
+Jonathan Jiménez Vargas (born 25 April 2001) is a Mexican professional footballer who plays as a right winger for USL League One club Westchester.

 Club career

 Born in Mexico, Jiménez began his career in the youth ranks of New York City FC and played college soccer for the North Carolina Tar Heels.

 Jiménez signed his first contract with City's first team in January 2022.
 That year, he began his career in the MLS Next Pro reserve team, New York City FC II.

 Jiménez joined USL Championship club Hartford Athletic on 16 December 2024.
+Before joinging USL League One side Westchester SC in March 2026.